harriott/vimfiles/QR.md

 	:packadd vim-hexokinase

 # movements

+## in buffer
+    #G        " go to line #
+    :#        " go to line #
+    ge        " go backwards to end of word
+    g:        " jump forward to position of a newer change g;        " jump back to position of an older change gj/k      " go down/up a visual line
+    { or }    " move cursor to start or end of paragraph ( or )    " move cursor to start or end of sentence :h ``
+    :h '.

+## in current line
     $         " end of line
-    '.        " jump to position where last change occurred in current buffer :(5,7)m0  " move line(s 5-7) to start
-    :#        " go to line #
-    :m-2      " That is, the current line is moved up one line :m+       " the current line is moved down one line 0         " start of line
+    0         " start of line
-    #G        " go to line #
+    _         " jump to first non-blank character of line ^         " jump to first non-blank character g$        " jump to last character of screen line g^        " jump to first character of screen line

+## in current window display
-    C-e       " scroll up the window, without displacing the cursor C-y       " scroll down the window, without displacing the cursor H         " go Home (top line of current window display) M         " go Middle line (of current window display) L         " go Last line (of current window display) ^         " first non-blank char of line easymotion-default-mappings
+    H         " go Home (top line of current window display) M         " go Middle line (of current window display) L         " go Last line (of current window display)

-    g$        " jump to last character of screen line g,        " jump forward to position of a newer change g;        " jump back to position of an older change g^        " jump to first character of screen line ge        " go backwards to end of word gj/k      " go down/up a visual line gqq
-    zz        " centre window on cursor
+## marks
+    `z        " move to mark z
-    { or }    " move cursor to start or end of paragraph ( or )    " move cursor to start or end of sentence C-b       " back (=up) a page
+    'z        " move to start of line of mark z mz        " create mark z
+    mJ        " put a file-specific mark in current file (can use A-Z0-9)

+## move current line
+    :(5,7)m0  " move line(s 5-7) to start
+    :m-2      " That is, the current line is moved up one line :m+       " the current line is moved down one line

+## move window
+    C-b       " back (=up) a page
     C-d       " down half a screen
     C-f       " forward (=down) a page
     C-u       " up half a screen
+    C-y       " scroll down the window, without displacing the cursor zz        " centre window on cursor
     \zz       " toggle centering current line
-    ^         " jumps to first non-blank character
-    ``        " jump back (to position in current buffer where jumped from)

-## marks
-    `z        " move to mark z
-    'z        " move to start of line of mark z mz        " create mark z
-    mJ        " put a file-specific mark in current file (can use A-Z0-9)

 # search
     #                     " over a word highlights all exact instances, and jumps to last